- Home Furnishings»

 An Example of a Good Memory Foam Topper

-1) I like the gel infused into it - gels really do work to help (just help, not correct) give a little more support to the memory foam; as well as do a good job of diffusing the heat for most people.
+1) I like the gel infused into it - gels really do work to help give a little more support; and do a good job of diffusing heat for most people.

 2) I like the thicker 4" toppers because they give you the most cozy memory foam sleep experience without being a full memory foam mattress.
-If you're going to spring for memory foam (or latex) - you should always make it a good one.
-Half-way won't feel nearly as good.
+If you're going to spring for memory foam (or latex) - always make it a good one.
+Half-way won't feel nearly as luxurious.

 Sex on a Memory Foam Mattress